 REGIONAL CHIEF JODY WILSON-RAYBOULD (PUGLAAS)

 Regional Chief Puglaas (Jody Wilson-Raybould) is a descendant of the Musgamagw Tsawataineuk and Laich-Kwil-Tach peoples, which are part of the Kwakwaka’wakw, also known as the Kwak’wala speaking peoples.
-She is a member of the We Wai Kai Nation and lives with her husband, Tim Raybould, at Cape Mudge Village, Quadra Island, BC.
+She is a member of the We Wai Kai Nation and is married to Dr. Tim Raybould.

 Coming from a long line of strong political leadership, Jody was raised to be a leader.
 After completing a Bachelor of Arts degree in Political Science and History at the University of Victoria, she went on to earn a law degree from the University of British Columbia.
 After being called to the Bar Association in British Columbia in 2000, Jody worked as a provincial crown prosecutor in Vancouver’s Main Street criminal courthouse in the downtown eastside.
 In 2003, Jody took a position as a process advisor at the BC Treaty Commission, a body established to oversee the negotiations of modern treaties between First Nations and the Crown but was soon elected a Commissioner by the Chiefs of the First Nations Summit in 2004.
 She served as Commissioner for nearly seven years, one and a half of which she spent as A/Chief commissioner.
 As a commissioner, Jody helped to advance a number of treaty tables and supported the establishment of a ‘Common Table’ of 60 plus First Nations and the Crown.